TetianaDies/02-intentional-aboutness/case-study.md

 that was simple and true, a basic but essential guiding design principle.
 The focus of the charity project The World of Children’s Hopes for the Cherkasy Regional Art Museum in Ukraine was to promote the positive emotions in children who were being treated at the Regional Center for Pediatric Oncology and Hematology of the Cherkasy Regional Oncology Center.
+A positive-minded child can more easily endure the hardships of having a disease than a child who doesn't believe in the possibilities of healing.
+The main goal of the project was to create a positive experience for the children by giving them a colorful new world of hope through the use of art and design.

 ## Not just coloring book